Lisnagarvey Hockey Club: Early years

 Lisnagarvey Hockey Club was founded in September 1901, following a meeting held at the Temperance Institute on Railway Street, Lisburn.
 An earlier Lisburn Hockey Club was founded in 1897 so the new club was named after Lisnagarvey, the townland that eventually expanded into Lisburn.
 In 1903–04 the club joined a league for the first time and in 1904–05 the club won its first trophy, the Mulholland Shield.
 In 1905–06 Lisnagarvey reached the final of the Irish Junior Cup.
 After the first game against Monkstown finished 2–2 after extra time, they lost the replay 5–0.
 In 1922–23 Lisnagarvey won their first senior trophy when they won the Anderson Cup, defeating Antrim in the final.
 In 1924–25 Lisnagarvey won a quartet of trophies.
 In addition to winning the Anderson Cup for a second time, they also won the Irish Senior Cup, the Kirk Cup and the Ulster Senior League, all for the first time.

 Men's Irish Senior Cup

-Lisnagarvey are the Irish Senior Cup's most successful team.
+Lisnagarvey is the Irish Senior Cup's most successful team.
 They won the cup for the first time in 1924–25, defeating Limerick PMYA over three games.
 Between 1987–88 and 1993–94 with a team that included Jimmy Kirkwood, Lisnagarvey won the cup for seven successive seasons.